-- 2. The average interest rate for the lease obligations presented above is based on the standard method of calculation and does not reflect interest rates for lease obligations recorded on the consolidated balance sheet at the amount before deducting the amount equivalent to interest expenses included in the total lease payments. - 3.
-The repayment schedule for long-term borrowings (excluding current portion) and lease obligations (excluding current portion) for five years subsequent to March 31, 2021 is as follows:
+- 2. The average interest rate for the lease obligations presented above is based on the standard method of calculation and does not reflect interest rates for lease obligations recorded on the consolidated balance sheet at the amount before deducting the amount equivalent to interest expenses included in the total lease payments. - portion) for five years subsequent to March 31, 2021 is as follows:

-Category Over one year within two years Over two years within three years Over three years within four years Over four years within five years Long-term borrowings 4,036 17,961 9,259 10,507 Lease obligations 495 264 203 187
+(Millions of yen) Category Over one year within two years Over two years within three years Over three years within four years Over four years within five years Long-term borrowings 4,036 17,961 9,259 10,507 Lease obligations 495 264 203 187

-[Annexed consolidated detailed schedule of asset retirement obligations]

-As the amounts of asset retirement obligations at the beginning and the end of the current fiscal year are not more than 1% of the total amount of liabilities and net assets as of the same dates, annexed consolidated detailed schedule of asset retirement obligations is not disclosed pursuant to the provisions of Article 92-2 of the Regulation on Consolidated Financial Statements.
+[Annexed consolidated detailed schedule of asset retirement obligations] As the amounts of asset retirement obligations at the beginning and the end of the current fiscal year are not more than 1% of the total amount of liabilities and net assets as of the same dates, annexed consolidated detailed schedule of asset retirement obligations is not disclosed pursuant to the provisions of Article 92-2 of the Regulation on Consolidated Financial Statements.